Frequently Asked Questions (FAQ)

 Will I Have Friends?

 What makes our trips special are the relationships and shared experiences with other team members.
 Our staff are trained and care about group relationships just as much as the adventure activities.
-Students develop christian community, take on new responsibilities, gain independence and an appreciation of God’s creation through daily discussions, devotions, earned trust and the beauty of nature that surrounds them.

 “My daughter went into the trip not knowing anyone.
 Within hours, she became so close with everyone and has made lifelong friends." -Jennifer, parent from Jupiter, FL